samcarrington/samcarrington/README.md

 Most recently I've worked on

+- Future of retail for a global integrated energy company
 - A Computer vision brand governance platform for a global bank
 - A Global eCMS Sitecore deployment
 - Coding advocacy and learning for BT